True Links Golf Courses of New Zealand

 The seventeenth is ranked as one of the greatest golf holes in the world and was our favorite!
 Named Taonganui, The Jewel is a 442-yard slight dogleg right par 4.
-With a pair of bunkers short left, I hit stinger 4-iron that found the second bunker, my only of the day.
+With a pair of bunkers short left, I hit a stinger of a 4-iron that found the second bunker, my only of the day.

 Nelson Golf Club

 Just as we were getting ready to play Nelson Golf Club, it poured rain for a solid 45 minutes.
-Once a break in the weather presented itself, Menekse and I immediately went into the pro-shop and checked in.
+Once a break in the weather presented itself, Menekse and I immediately went into the Pro Shop and checked in.
 “It could get pretty windy out there,” the Head Professional said with a wee smile as he told us that we could tee it up when we were ready.
 “Windy?
-We’ve played Carnoustie my good man” I silently thought to myself as we loaded our golf bags onto the trollies and made our way to the first tee.
+Why we’ve played Carnoustie my good man” I silently thought to myself as we loaded our golf bags onto the trollies and made our way to the first tee.